Northridge United Methodist Church

 In the mid 1950’s a development began in an area north of Springfield, named Northridge.
 Some 500 residents resided there by the latter part of the 1950’s and predictions were that by 1970 there would be 1700 homes built.

 During the summer of 1957, Dr. Roland Carter, then pastor of Central Methodist Episcopal Church in downtown Springfield, was visiting parishioners in the Northridge Subdivision.
 He felt that there was certainly a need for a church in the area.
-He contacted the Methodist Church District Office and presented his idea, after which the Methodist Union voted to establish a church to be known as Northridge Methodist Church.
-Two lots were purchased; one being 4.0 acres where the current church sits and the other on Ridgewood Rd.
+Families and future members were meeting in the basement of the developer’s office and were known as the Northridge Community Church.
+Dr. Carter contacted the Methodist Church District Office and presented his idea, after which the Methodist Union voted to establish a church to be known as Northridge Methodist Church.
+Two lots were purchased; one being 3.6 acres where the current church sits and the other on Ridgewood Rd.
 West.
-The Ridgewood Road
+The Ridgewood Road West lot was significant because this would serve as the temporary church until the church building on Derr Road was completed.
+The parsonage church was completed on December 14, 1957.

 history001.jpg

 The first worship service was held in this shell of a home on January 5, 1958 as Rev. B.B.
-Fleming, a retired clergy, was called to lead the congregation.
+Fleming, a retired clergyman, was called to lead the congregation.
 That Sunday there were over 100 people in attendance.
 Soon after, John Hinkle, a seminary student, was assigned as pastor but was later transferred.
 The District Superintendent then informed the Pastor Parish Relations Committee that the Conference determined that no church with less than 300 members warranted a full-time pastor.
 The fledgling Northridge church needed a full-time pastor to minister to a growing number of people that had become regular attendees.

 history002.jpg